anton7r/a7JS/README.md

 🚀 Provides compression and minification.

-👑 Supports ES6 Imports, while using ES5.
+👑 Supports ES6 Imports, while you write everything else in ES5.

+👨‍💻 Official Discord [discord.gg/388FREA](https://discord.gg/388FREA) - Server under construction

+🧩 Contributions and new issues are highly valued!

 # Main features of A7JS